Kazuki Himeno

 Kazuki Himeno (姫野 和樹, Himeno Kazuki) is a Japanese professional rugby union player who plays as a number eight for Japan Rugby League One club Toyota Verblitz and captains the Japan national team.

-Praised for a numerous attributes including physical ball carrying, strong defensive work and leadership abilities, Himeno represented the Brave Blossoms at the 2019 Rugby World Cup and has been highlighted as one of Japan's key players ahead of the 2023 edition in France.
+Praised for attributes including physical ball carrying, defensive work and leadership abilities, Himeno represented the Brave Blossoms at the 2019 Rugby World Cup and has been highlighted as one of Japan's key players ahead of the 2023 edition in France.

 Club career

 Himeno experienced a rapid rise within the Japanese club game in 2017.
 Having emerged as a leading performer for Teikyo University, he was selected to captain Toyota Verblitz by coach Jake White.

 Himeno joined Super Rugby side The Highlanders ahead of the 2021 Super Rugby season, after previous success at the franchise for compatriot Fumiaki Tanaka.
 His debut was delayed by a two-week quarantine period upon arrival in New Zealand, but quickly established himself as a key player in the team.
 According to Honey Hireme of Sky, Himeno rapidly became a fan favourite in Dunedin based on "his work-rate around the field, barn-storming runs with ball in hand, and punishing defence".
 He was named as the Rookie of the Year for the Super Rugby Aotearoa phase of the season and remained integral as The Highlanders reached the final of Super Rugby Trans-Tasman, but were beaten 23-15 by the Blues at Eden Park.

 Himeno reflected on his time in New Zealand as crucial for his player development ahead of the 2023 Rugby World Cup, describing how "My body got sharper and I have more mobility.
 I've changed my training method and my body fat percentage has decreased.
 It's great to have learnt how to play the No. 7 position.
 It'll be a valuable option for the team too."